Lak1n26/data-science-from-scratch/README.md

-# data-science-from-scratch
+# Data science from scratch
-Book data-science-from-scratch by Joel Grus
+Book "Python Data Science Handbook: Essential Tool for Working with Data" by Jake VanderPlas Book "Data Science from Scratch: 2nd Edition" by Joel Grus